Sir Lawrence Alma-Tadema (Dutch/British, 1836–1912)

 Oil on panel, 13 3/4 x 18 in.

 Signed and inscribed upper right: L. Alma-Tadema op CXXIV

-Alma Tadema based the ancient Egyptian decorations and accoutrements in his picture on actual artifacts.
-(For a similar approach, see the painting Love’s Labour Lost by Edwin Long.)
-He owned a large collection of photographs of archeological sites and object, and one showed a photograph of a distinctive wig found in a tomb in Thebes.
-Alma Tadema patterned the wig that Joseph wears after it (although the wig was believed to have been worn by a woman, not a man).
-The wall painting behind the figures is from the tomb of ‘Nebamun’ in the British Museum and the cartouche on the throne is that of Tuthmosis II, who ruled during the Eighteenth Dynasty (ca. 1504–1450 BC), the period 19th-century scholars believed to coincide with Biblical Egypt.
+Alma-Tadema based the ancient Egyptian decorations and accoutrements in his picture on actual artifacts.
+He owned a large collection of photographs of archeological sites and objects, and one showed a photograph of a distinctive wig found in a tomb in Thebes.
+Alma-Tadema patterned the wig that Joseph wears after it (although the wig was believed to have been worn by a woman, not a man).
+The wall painting behind the figures is from the tomb of ‘Nebamun’ in the British Museum and the cartouche on the throne is that of Tuthmosis II, who ruled during the Eighteenth Dynasty (ca. 1504–1450 BC), the period 19th-century scholars believed to have coincided with Biblical Egypt.